antoniods/cose-a-caso/README.md

 # cose-a-caso
-Theme design for italian app
+Theme design for an italian app